 When you run your own spa or massage practice or manage one, you probably feel there are not enough hours in the day to accomplish all the things you need to do to keep things running smoothly.
-The fact is that may never be able to keep on top of everything each day and so things will have to find their way to the back burner or some may need to fall off the “to do” list.
+The fact is that they may never be able to keep on top of everything each day, and so things will have to find their way to the back burner, or some may need to fall off the “to do” list.

-There are hundreds – probably even thousands – of books on how to be more productive as well as articles on the topic online.
-Without spending more of the precious little time you have, you may just want to try some of these tips to boost your productivity.
+There are hundreds – probably even thousands – of books on how to be more productive and articles on the topic online.
+Without spending more of the precious little time you have, you may want to try some of these tips to boost your productivity.

-Embrace routine: Some people balk at routine, but establishing some ensures that necessary projects will get done and also helps to eliminate stress that comes with trying to do everything at once.
-As an example, if you know that you need to review retail inventory every few weeks, pick a day to do it and stick to it.
+Embrace routine: Some people balk at routine, but establishing some ensures that necessary projects will get done and eliminate the stress that comes with trying to do everything at once.
+For example, if you know that you need to review retail inventory every few weeks, pick a day to do it and stick to it.

-Manage meetings: Set a goal and time limit for any meetings you set and make sure everyone understands when the meeting will end.
+Manage meetings: Set a goal and time limit for any meetings you set and ensure everyone understands when the meeting will end.
 Use a to-do list to make sure the meeting is as productive as possible.

 Delegate: You don’t need to do everything yourself.
 Look at your activities for the week and delegate where you can, providing the individual with as much information as possible and what kind of results you expect.
-If you have a small team, consider outsourcing certain responsibilities to a professional, such as someone to help with marketing or HR.
+If you have a small team, consider outsourcing certain responsibilities to a professional, such as helping with marketing or HR.

 Learn to say no: Don’t kill your productivity by getting involved every time you are asked.
 Be selective about what you agree to take on.

 Do dreaded tasks first: There are always tasks that you dislike doing.
 But by avoiding them, they end up hanging over your head.
-Best thing to do is tackle them head on and get them out of the way.
+The best thing to do is to tackle them head-on and get them out of the way.
 Once they are accomplished, you’ll feel liberated and motivated to deal with all the other things on your plate.